Aqsa-khan745/Aqsa-khan745/README.md

 # 👋 Hi, I'm Aqsa Khan

-### AI Automation Developer | Flutter Developer | UX/UI Designer

-I'm passionate about building AI-powered applications that solve real-world problems using LLMs, RAG, Flutter, Python, and modern automation tools.
+I'm interested in building AI-powered applications that solve real-world problems and many more .

 ## 🚀 About Me